-Students that are tardy are not permitted to go to their lockers, go to class to deliver a project, go to a restroom outside of the Snyder Gym or go directly to Chapel.
-(Refer to Locker in the General Standards section)
+Students that are tardy are not permitted to go to the gym area, roam the hallways, go to Chapel, go to class to deliver a project, or go to a restroom outside of the Snyder Gym.

-Early Childhood Tardies:
+Early Childhood (EC) Tardies

-EC Before Chapel: EC students are tardy if they are not in their classrooms by 8:00 a.m.
-EC students are permitted to proceed to their classroom rather than remaining in the Snyder Gymnasium.
-Although EC students transition to their classroom, if they are not in their classroom ready for class at 8:00 they will be recorded as tardy.
-EC students must be in their designated classroom at 8:00 a.m. not in the school building (whether with or without a parent(s)).
+EC students are tardy if they are not in their classrooms by 8:00 a.m.
+EC students that are tardy will be permitted to proceed with BSC personnel to their classroom rather than remaining in the Snyder Gymnasium.
+Although EC students transition to their classroom, if they are not in their classroom ready for class at 8:00, they will be recorded as tardy.
+EC students must be in their designated classroom at 8:00 a.m. not in the school building (whether with or without a parent).

-Early Childhood Before Chapel: students that are tardy before Chapel must transition directly to their designated classroom.
+Early Childhood student that are tardy before Chapel must transition directly to their designated classroom with a BSC personnel, not the parent.

-Early Childhood During Chapel: EC students arriving after Chapel has begun, are tardy and parents or responsible adult must:
+Early Childhood students arriving during Chapel are tardy and parents must:

-- enter through the Life Center main school front doors (under direct supervision of their parents); - place school items in the designated spot in the Snyder Gym; - use the restroom before entering Chapel; and - walk the student into the grade level designated area in Chapel.
+- enter through the Life Center main school front doors (under direct supervision of their parents); - place school items in the Snyder Gym not the classroom; - supervise their child to use the restroom before entering Chapel; and - walk the student into the grade level designated area in Chapel.